Ahlstrom-Munksjö: Ahlstrom-Munksjö

 In 2017, Ahlstrom sold its Osnabruck, Germany plant to Kammerer.

 The completion of the merger of Ahlstrom Corporation into Munksjö Oyj was registered with the Finnish Trade Register on 1 April 2017.
 Following the completion of the merger, the name of the combined company has changed to Ahlstrom-Munksjö Oyj (“Ahlstrom-Munksjö”).
 Trading in the new Ahlstrom-Munksjö shares issued to Ahlstrom's shareholders as merger consideration commenced 1 April 2017 on the Nasdaq Helsinki (trading code: AM1) and Nasdaq Stockholm (trading code: AM1S) stock exchanges.

 In 2018, Ahlstrom-Munksjö acquired U.S. based Expera Specialty Solutions and Brazilian Caieiras specialty paper mill.

 In September 2020, it was reported that a consortium consisting of Ahlström Capital, funds managed by Bain Capital, and Viknum and Belgrano Inversiones has submitted a cash purchase offer for all Ahlstrom-Munksjö Oyj's shares.

 In 2021, a consortium consisting of Ahlström Capital, funds managed by Bain Capital as well as Viknum and Belgrano Inversiones completed a tender offer for all shares in Ahlstrom-Munksjö.
 Ahlstrom-Munksjö became a privately held company (Ahlstrom-Munksjö Holding) and its shares were delisted from Nasdaq Helsinki and Nasdaq Stockholm.

 11/2022-now

 Ahlstrom

 In 2022, Ahlstrom-Munksjö divested its Decor business to a newly formed Swedish company named Munksjö AB.
 Following the ownership reorganization, the company renamed itself as Ahlstrom, with a renewed logo where the symbol remains the same and the name is changed to Ahlstrom.

 Business areas

-Ahlstrom manages a broad platform of businesses, focusing on five divisions: Filtration, Technical Materials, Building Materials, Food & Consumer Packaging, Healthcare.
-These divisions are connected with a common idea: to purify and protect, with every fiber, for a sustainable world by combining fibers with their know-how and advanced technology.
+Ahlstrom manages a broad platform of businesses, focusing on three divisions: Filtration & Life Sciences, Food & Consumer Packaging, Protective Materials.

 Global operations

-Ahlstrom products are developed and produced in 13 countries, with 38 plants and a global sales network.
+Ahlstrom products are developed and produced in 13 countries, with 35 plants and a global sales network.
 The headquarter office is in Helsinki, Finland.